FlyBase/biocurator-assistant/README.md

 # Biocurator Assistant with GPT-4
 ## Overview
-Biocurator Assistant is a Dockerized tool leveraging OpenAI's GPT-4 for biocuration tasks.
-It processes PDF or text documents, extracting and analyzing scientific data for biological research, and manages data flow using AI techniques.
+Biocurator Assistant is a Dockerized tool leveraging OpenAI's GPT-4 model for biocuration tasks.
+It processes PDF or text documents, extracting and analyzing scientific data for biological research.
+The tool creates a custom Assistant using OpenAI's Assistants API, which is tailored to manage data flow and perform specific curation tasks using AI techniques.

 ## Requirements
 - Docker
 - OpenAI API key

 ## Configuration
-The behavior of the Biocurator Assistant is configured using a prompts.yaml file.
-This file contains structured prompts that guide the extraction of specific information from the scientific publications.
-Each entry in the YAML file represents a different type of information to be extracted, such as genes, alleles, diseases, and physical interactions between proteins.
-Feel free to modify this file as appropriate for your organism or field of study.
+Configuration of the Biocurator Assistant is managed through a `config.cfg` file.
+This file allows you to set key parameters such as input and output directories, the YAML file containing prompts, and the model to be used.
+The `assistant_instructions` parameter in the `config.cfg` file contains detailed instructions for the Assistant, guiding its data processing and analysis behavior.
+Modify the `config.cfg` as needed to tailor the tool to your specific requirements.

+### Key Settings in `config.cfg`
+- `input_dir`: Directory for input files (PDFs or text documents).
+- `output_dir`: Directory where output files will be saved.
+- `prompts_yaml_file`: YAML file containing structured prompts for data extraction.
+- `model`: OpenAI model to be used by the Assistant.
+- `assistant_instructions`: Detailed instructions for the Assistant, defining its operational scope and approach.

 ## How to Run
 ### Build the Docker Image